 - virtualenv When provided, points to the root of a Virtualenv directory.
 The watcher will scan the local site-packages and loads its content into the execution environment.
 Must be used with copy_env set to True.
+Defaults to None. - virtualenv_py_ver Specifies the python version of the virtualenv (e.g "3.3").
+It's usefull if circus run with another python version (e.g "2.7") The watcher will scan the local site-packages of the specified python version and load its content into the execution environment.
+Must be used with virtualenv.
 Defaults to None. - respawn If set to False, the processes handled by a watcher will not be respawned automatically.
 The processes can be manually respawned with the start command. (default: True)